overlookinfra/fossa-scan-pe/README.md

 Most repos use the `default` hook file.
 Each hook file can contain any one of three hooks:

   * `pre_build_hook`
+    This is used for any environmental setup such as installing software or setting variables.
   * `build_hook`
+    This hook is for creating build artifacts and pulling in artifact dependencies to the local directory so that FOSSA can analyze them.
   * `fossa_hook`
+    This hook is for running FOSSA.
+It is used if the fossa CLI needs to be called with customized flags.

 These are written as bash shell functions.
 They are expected to send output to the standard output.